Rakeela/dragora-notes/2022-01-14-Two-Hundred-and-Sixteenth.md

 That woke me immediately, but it wasn't good for my quality of participation in any of the contexts.
 I'm disappointed by the wakefulness effect.
 It seemed suspiciously useless that I woke up like that.

 ---
+I am cripplingly exhausted today.
+Maybe it was coincidence that anything seemed to wake me up.
+I've had to take potassium, even.

+---
 Back to [[day-post-archive]]